Skulard/hm-scripting/README.md

 # hm-scripting
 hm-Scripting is being used to create db info and scripts for the game Hackmud.

+# main source
-Information used is available from https://www.hackmud.com/ and https://wiki.hackmud.com/
+Information used is available from
+(HackMud homepage)[https://www.hackmud.com/] and (HackMud Wiki)[https://wiki.hackmud.com/]

+# in RISK we trust